 In Michigan, the process of confirming the validity of a deceased person’s will and distributing their assets falls under the jurisdiction of the probate court.
 Though the state has simplified the probate process for smaller estates in recent years, it can still be very complex and detail-oriented, with many documents and reports that must be correctly prepared and timely filed with the court.
 The assistance of a knowledgeable attorney can expedite the probate process and reduce stress on the decedent’s heirs.

-In circumstances where a will is contested, the probate process becomes much more complicated.
-Common reasons for will contests include claims that the decedent was unduly influenced by someone benefiting under the will being probated, that the decedent was not competent to execute the will at the time it was made, or that there was some other defect in the will.
-Our attorneys advise both executors and heirs or others with standing to challenge a will.
+In circumstances where a will or trust is contested, the probate process becomes much more complicated.
+Common reasons for will and trust contests include claims that the decedent was unduly influenced by someone benefiting under the will being probated, that the decedent was not competent to execute the will at the time it was made, or that there was some other defect in the will or trust.
+Our attorneys advise both executors, heirs, trustees, or others with standing to challenge a will or trust.

 When an adult is no longer competent to make personal decisions for him or herself, or a child no longer has a parent available to care for him or her, a guardian may be necessary.
 A guardianship is simply a legal relationship, created through the probate court, between a dependent person (“ward”) and the person who assumes responsibility for their care decisions (“guardian”).
 Henneke, Fraim & Dawes, P.C. represents parties who seek guardianship over another, the prospective wards, and interested individuals who oppose a guardianship or the appointment of a particular guardian.